-The mission of the B.A. program in Sociology and Social Services is to provide a stimulating and nurturing learning atmosphere for a highly diverse group of students.
+The mission of the B.A. program in Sociology is to provide a stimulating and nurturing learning atmosphere for a highly diverse group of students.
 The program seeks to have students develop and express a love of learning and a respect for a wide range of intellectual perspectives, including a variety of theories and scientific methodologies.
 We are dedicated to providing students with tools and opportunities to critically examine social life, including the full range of social problems.
 Students learn specifically about the workings of social institutions, patterns of group life, social change, and the social causes and consequences of human behavior.
-Students who choose the option in social services will learn basic principles and practices in applying this perspective to support individuals, families and groups, or for going on to do graduate study in social work, public administration or counseling.
+Students will learn basic principles and practices in applying this perspective to support individuals, families and groups, or for going on to do graduate study in social work, public administration or counseling.